Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadows.rst

 Clip Start & Clip End
-   When a *Spot* light with buffered shadows is added to a scene, an extra line appears on the *Spot* 3D view representation.
+   When a *Spot* light with buffered shadows is added to a scene, an extra line appears on the *Spot* 3D View representation.

    The start point of the line represents *Clip Start* 's value and the end of the line represents *Clip End* 's value.